Meatless Stuffed Peppers with Millet

 Directions:

 - In a large, dry pot, toast the raw millet over medium heat for 4-5 minutes or until it turns a rich golden brown.
-Add the vegetable stock, onions and garlic the pot and stir.
-Bring to a boil on high heat then lower heat and simmer for 15 minutes.
+Add the vegetable stock, onions and garlic to the pot and stir.
+Bring to a boil on high heat, then lower the heat and simmer for 15 minutes.
 Remove from the heat and allow it to sit, covered and for 10 minutes.

 - When the millet mixture is done resting, gently stir in the pasta sauce, nutritional yeast, spices, pine nuts and spinach.